 During this time, there have been 400 basis points worth of tightening, marking one of the fastest hiking cycles on record as the central bank acts to tame inflation.

-Australian Bureau of Statistic’s most recent consumer price index showing annual inflation eased to 6.0% in the June quarter from 7% in the March quarter.
+Higher interest rates appear to be having their intended effect and slowing the economy, with the Australian Bureau of Statistic’s most recent consumer price index showing annual inflation eased to 6.0% in the June quarter from 7% in the March quarter.

 Sadly, though, that’s still more than double the RBA’s target range of between 2-3%.